USS Dennis

 Columbus, Ohio

-kindly offered from his archives the following documents and located the information in the next rows.
+kindly offered the following documents in the next rows from his archives.
 His father served on the USS Dennis.
 See his letter at the bottom of the page.
 We thank him for his very generous contributions to the story of the USS Dennis.

 jvh